skontopo/llm-assisted-kg-development/README.md

 ## Queries

-The `queries/` folder contains three SPARQL Update queries.
+The [queries](queries) folder contains three SPARQL Update queries.

 1. [Query 1 - Lexical enrichment](queries/q1-synonyms.ru): This query asks the LLM to suggest alternative labels or aliases for existing entities in the Star Wars KG.
 The output is inserted into a separate named graph.
 2. [Query 2 - Controlled semantic enrichment](queries/q2-semantic-enrichment.ru): This query asks the LLM to classify Star Wars films into a small set of human-defined themes.
 The LLM does not invent arbitrary new concepts; instead, it chooses only from a controlled list of themes.
 This keeps the enrichment process more controlled and easier to review.